makerdao/community/governance/votes/Executive vote - August 30, 2023.md

 These contracts are no longer used in the Maker Protocol as we have moved all liquidations to the Clipper (Liquidations 2.0) system.

-We will also remove the `owner` and `authority` from the FLIPPER_MOM as part of this process.
+The spell will also remove the `owner` and `authority` from the FLIPPER_MOM as part of this process.
 These actions will effectively sever its ties with Maker Governance, removing the permissions it has on the Protocol contracts.
 In the (unlikely) event a new collateral type is being onboarded with the intention to use Flipper liquidations, a new FLIPPER_MOM will need to be deployed.

 ### Cancel (`yank`) GovAlpha Budget Streams